mdn/yari/README.md

 It will execute `yarn audit` in each directory where possible.
 To remedy `yarn` auditing warnings, refer to the official `yarn` documentation.

+### Hacking on the CLI

+The above mentioned `Makefile` targets uses the CLI to build `.html` pages from the `.json` files in Stumptown.
+It only runs once and it depends on the the template generated once from the `client`.
+However, if you keep making changes to CLI functionality there are better ways.
+For example, follow these steps to work on one single page with the cli.

+    # In one terminal
+    make clean  # optional
+    make run-cli-build

+    # In another terminal
+    cd cli
+    yarn run start ../stumptown/packaged/html/elements/video.json
+    # or...
+    yarn run start --build-html ../stumptown/packaged/html/elements/video.json

 ## Server-Sider Rendering

 Usually, when doing local development work you don't need server-side